Do you ever think about what you think about? Seriously. Do you consider yourself an independent thinker?

 - You simply don’t pay without buyer protection.

-- Nobody can request upfront payments except for funding reasons.
+- Any request for upfront payments should be regarded as suspicious, except for funding reasons.

 - You can choose how to pay.
 Others can’t impose a single (risky) method.